Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/Selenium.md

     - \[ProgramFiles\] -- Translated to the Program Files directory.
 For 64-bit machines, it's the 64-bit directory.
     - \[ProgramFilesX86\] -- Translated to the 32-bit Program Files directory.

-- **Document Type** -- you can choose which document type the automated test script will be categorized under.
+- **Document Type**: you can choose which document type the automated test script will be categorized under.
-- **Document Folder** -- you can choose which document folder the automated test script will be stored in.
+- **Document Folder**: you can choose which document folder the automated test script will be stored in.
-- **Version** -- The version of the test script (1.0 is used if no value specified)
+- **Version**: The version of the test script (1.0 is used if no value specified)
-- **Test Script** -- *This is not used when you are using the linked test script option*
+- **Test Script**: *This is not used when you are using the linked test script option*

 The linked test script needs to be an HTML document that contains a table with *three columns*.
 Each row corresponds to a single Selenium action.
 Each of the columns in the row corresponds to the three Selenium command components: